grumdrig/slog/README.md

 * Become the species of the nearby mob
 * Double your money
+* Scramble the map
+* Create a ghost city where you stand
+* Go back to year 0

 Maybe have spells use a tech ladder, so you gotta learn A and B to be able to learn C, which replaces them.